What is a judicial separation?

 Contested and uncontested judicial separation

 If the respondent agrees to the judicial separation, it will be called an undefended or uncontested judicial separation.
 If the respondent does not agree, then it will be called a defended or contested judicial separation.
 The respondent will then have a further 21 days to file an Answer at court.
+Since 6 April 2022 there are extremely limited circumstances that a judicial separation can be defended/contested and no longer will a spouse be able to argue that the marriage has simply not broken down.

-Confirming the petition
+Confirming the application

 There may be disagreements over the children or over claims for judicial separation financial orders or child support.